 2.8.
-Coordinate with local landlords and supportive service providers system-wide including

-- Developing a landlord registry - Share landlord contacts across programs - Build landlords' awareness of local resources, including how to access resources - Break down current barriers to accessing housing, including credit and background checks or previous evictions - Explore opportunities to reduce risk of providing housing to households with high barriers to including rental damage pools - Promote web based resources, such as IN Housing Now at http://www.indianahousingnow.org
+Coordinate with local landlords and supportive service providers system-wide including developing a landlord registry; sharing landlord contacts across programs; building awareness of landlords to better understand local resources, how to access them, and the important role service providers can play; opportunities to breakdown current barriers to access housing such as credit and background checks, previous evictions, with the support of service providers; and explore opportunities to reduce risk of providing housing to households with high barriers to including rental damage pools.
+Additionally, IN Housing Now, a website rental housing database, could possibly serve as a resource to list and identify available housing units.

-3. Health - Physical Health, Mental Health, and Addictions
+3. Health - Physical Health, Mental Health and Addictions

-People facing homelessness frequently report significant health problems.
-Locally 66% report either substance abuse and/or mental health problems.
-46% report chronic health conditions such as high blood pressure, diabetes, or cancer.
-Housing stabilizes people with health conditions in their efforts to work toward achieving a greater level of wellness.
-For example, those who require a refrigerator to store medication are more likely to be medically compliant if they have a home where they can properly store their medications.
-Some health issues are also exacerbated by weather-related conditions such as frostbite or pneumonia, and people living outside are subject to inclement weather and the negative effects on health that it brings.
+People who face homelessness frequently report significant health problems.
+Locally 66% report either substance abuse and/or mental health problems while 46% report chronic health conditions such as high blood pressure, diabetes or cancer.
+The stability of housing assists people with health conditions in their efforts to work toward achieving a greater level of wellness.
+For example, those who require a refrigerator store their medication are more likely to be able to be medically compliant if they have a home where they can access proper storage for their medications.
+Some health issues are also exacerbated by weather related conditions such as frostbite or pneumonia. and people living outside are subject inclement weather and the negative effects on health that it brings.
 There are opportunities under the Affordable Care Act to coordinate services in the community to serve those who are the most medically vulnerable.
-It is important that the community determines how to best address the needs of the medically vulnerable that require housing to work toward recovery.
-Peer support can also play a critical role in improving health, and should be utilized and strengthened at every opportunity.
-The recommendations below outline approaches that will assist the community in improving the ability to support the health of people who are experiencing, or have experienced, homelessness.
+It is important that the community determines how to best address the needs of those who are medically vulnerable and who require housing to work toward recovery.
+Peer support can also play a critical role improving the health of others and should be utilized and strengthened at every opportunity.
+The recommendations below outline approaches that will assist the community in improving the system's ability to support the health of people who are experiencing homelessness and formerly experienced homelessness.